-Another problem that users of English face is this: does the verb in a sentence agree with the noun (subject) before it or the noun or adjective after it (subject complement)?
+Another problem that users of English face is this: does the verb in a sentence agree with the noun before it (the subject) or the noun after it (the subject complement)?

 The answer is that it should agree with the subject - the noun before it.